HomeUpdated to 2025 tax year

 A residence must be licensed under the Retirement Homes Act, 2010 if:

 Licensed retirement homes are regulated by the Ontario Retirement Homes Regulatory Authority (RHRA).
-They are also subject to the Residential Tenancies Act, 2006 and the Landlord and Tenant Board.
+They are also subject to the Residential Tenancies Act, 2006.
+Tenancy disputes are handled by the Landlord and Tenant Board.

 Non-licensed residences:

-Some seniors residences are not required to be licensed because the operators do not directly provide care services to the residents.
+Some seniors residences providing services are not required to be licensed because the operators do not directly provide care services to the residents.
+Instead these operators connect residents to services provided by external providers.
+External providers might be from the private, non-profit or government sectors.

 No special tax rules for residences:

-The Income Tax Act and the Ontario Taxation Act, 1997 do not specifically mention retirement homes or seniors residences.
-Likewise, UFile does not include special options for these living arrangements.
+The Income Tax Act and the Ontario Taxation Act, 1997 do not specifically mention seniors residences.
+These acts do not treat retirement seniors residences as a distinct category of housing for tax purposes.
+Likewise, UFile does not have any special sections or choices for seniors residences.

 Residence expense statements: